-The first step of such adaptive workflow would be to acquire information about the patient geometry immediately before treatment, including a possible automatic generation of contours.
+The first step of such an adaptive workflow would be to acquire information about the patient geometry immediately before treatment, including a possible automatic generation of contours.
 Then the original IMPT plan would be evaluated on the new patient geometry with a GPU MC simulation.
-If the clinical requirements were still met, then the plan would be delivered to the patient.
-However, if the clinical requirements were not met, the patient information would be used as inputs to an online adaptation algorithm.
+If the clinical requirements were still met, then the plan would be delivered.
+If the clinical requirements were not met, the patient information would be used as input into an online adaptation algorithm.
 If the adaptation was successful, the patient would be treated, else, a re-planning and re-scheduling of treatment would be necessary.
 Our goal was to maintain high dose calculation accuracy at every step by using GPU MC simulations, therefore, gPMC was employed as dose calculation engine at the initial IMPT planning step, at the plan evaluation on the individual CBCTs and within the adaptation algorithm.

-2.3 Imaging inputs: CBCT, vector field map and contours
+2.3 Imaging inputs: CBCT, vector field maps and contours

-The adaptation decision is based on the patient geometry as obtained by CBCT, a vector field (VF) mapping the original planning CT to the CBCT, and a set of new contours localizing the structures on the CBCT.
+The adaptation decision is based on the patient geometry as obtained by CBCT, the VF mapping the original planning CT to the CBCT, and a set of new contours localizing the structures on the CBCT.

-CBCTs are known to provide limited accuracy for dose calculation, however strategies have been developed to allow dose calculation on them (Arai et al., 2017; Kim et al., 2017; Kurz et al., 2016a; Niu et al., 2012, 2010; Park et al., 2015).
-An a priori planning CT-based scatter-correction algorithm (Kim et al., 2017; Park et al., 2015) was applied.
+CBCTs are known to provide limited accuracy for dose calculation but strategies have been developed to reduce uncertainties (Arai et al., 2017; Kim et al., 2017; Kurz et al., 2016a; Niu et al., 2012, 2010; Park et al., 2015).
+We applied an a priori planning CT-based scatter-correction algorithm developed in-house (Kim et al., 2017; Park et al., 2015).
 Park et al. have reported average accumulated WEPL errors across different locations of 2.3 ± 1.9 %.
 The CT and CBCTs were aligned at the plan isocenter, which better maintains the target coverage of the original plan at every evaluation, as opposed to aligning to a given OAR.
-While we employed this method, our algorithm does not depend on it and would work the same if a given OAR needs to be prioritized instead.
+While we employed this method, our algorithm does not depend on it and would be applicable if a given OAR needs to be prioritized.

 The contours defined in the planning CT were propagated onto the CBCTs applying a VF.
 The VF map was calculated between the planning CT and the CBCT with deformable image registration (DIR) using the GPU parallelized B-spline algorithm in Plastimatch, an open source suite for radiotherapy and medical imaging (Shackleford, n.d.; Shackleford et al., 2010).
 The correctness of the structures on the CBCTs had to be visually verified because there is no automatic and reliable procedure to validate the structure contours for H&N cases (Peroni et al., 2012) [MORE REFERENCES?].
-The deformed contours were seen to represent the visible structures, while the contours of the non-visible structures were required to present smooth deformations (i.e. the VF nominal values and Jacobian was did not present steep gradients).
+The deformed contours were seen to represent the visible structures, while the contours of the non-visible structures were required to present smooth deformations (i.e. the VF nominal values and Jacobian did not present steep gradients).